-*The manual will be periodically updated if need.
+*The manual will be periodically updated if needed.

 ◆ Product name: Eureka Slim Titanium Dip Pen Nib